BeyondVIP/bvip_docs/api/reservations.md

 Reservation entity represents that [contact](/api/contacts.md) may come to specific [event](/api/events.md).

+Please note - you couldn't create 2 reservations for the same contact and the same event.

 **host_id** represents host – any [user](/api/users.md) from department "VIP
  Host".